Max-le/CS50_Predictor/README.md

 * Place a bet on a upcoming fixture : try to guess the final score of the match.
 The homepage ( index.html ) shows several upcoming matches for a football championship.

-* Once the match is finished, the server checks your prediction with the final score. :
+* Once the match is finished, the server checks your prediction with the final score :
   - You get 3 points if you predicted the exact score.
   - You get 1 point if you're right about winning and losing team or if you predicted a draw, but not the right number of goals.
   - Otherwise, you don't get points for the match.
-If the user predicted a draw ( but not the right # of goals ) : +1

 The table in the database containing all the informations about fixtures is refreshed every 30 minutes.
 * See the your activity on the page "My bets".